Cobalt Capital Management Inc. Invests $5.94 Million in Delta Air Lines, Inc. (NYSE:DAL)

 Cobalt Capital Management Inc. purchased a new position in Delta Air Lines, Inc. (NYSE:DAL – Get Rating) in the 1st quarter, Holdings Channel.com reports.
 The institutional investor purchased 150,000 shares of the transportation company’s stock, valued at approximately $5,936,000.
 Delta Air Lines accounts for 1.8% of Cobalt Capital Management Inc.’s portfolio, making the stock its 18th biggest position.

 Other hedge funds have also recently modified their holdings of the company.
 Landmark Wealth Management LLC purchased a new stake in shares of Delta Air Lines in the 1st quarter worth approximately $25,000.
 Tyler Stone Wealth Management purchased a new stake in shares of Delta Air Lines in the 4th quarter worth approximately $29,000.
-Riverview Trust Co purchased a new stake in Delta Air Lines during the first quarter valued at approximately $29,000.
-Hazlett Burt & Watson Inc. purchased a new stake in Delta Air Lines during the first quarter valued at approximately $31,000.
-Finally, HighMark Wealth Management LLC lifted its position in Delta Air Lines by 132.0% during the first quarter.
-HighMark Wealth Management LLC now owns 949 shares of the transportation company’s stock valued at $38,000 after acquiring an additional 540 shares during the last quarter.
+Riverview Trust Co purchased a new stake in shares of Delta Air Lines in the 1st quarter worth approximately $29,000.
+Hazlett Burt & Watson Inc. purchased a new stake in shares of Delta Air Lines in the 1st quarter worth approximately $31,000.
+Finally, HighMark Wealth Management LLC lifted its position in shares of Delta Air Lines by 132.0% in the 1st quarter.
+HighMark Wealth Management LLC now owns 949 shares of the transportation company’s stock worth $38,000 after purchasing an additional 540 shares during the period.
 Hedge funds and other institutional investors own 67.90% of the company’s stock.

 Analyst Upgrades and Downgrades